philgyford/django-spectator/README.rst

 To run a specific test, add its path after ``--``, eg::

-$ tox -e py36-django110 -- tests.spectator.tests.test_models.CreatorTestCase.test_ordering
+$ tox -e py36-django110 -- tests.core.test_models.CreatorTestCase.test_ordering

 Running the tests in all environments will generate coverage output.
 There will also be an ``htmlcov/`` directory containing an HTML report.
 You can also generate these reports without running all the other tests::